risk-first/website/docs/presentations/HowToWin/index.md

       <p>Just like in the horse racing, or the roulette example, what we want are bets where payoff is worth what you stake.  </p>

-      <p>So, you might say: a bet on OAuth2 adds the software dependency risk, but at least it doesn’t tie up one developer for a month, pushing up my schedule risk.
+      <p>So, you might say: a bet on OAuth2 adds a dependency risk, but at least it doesn’t tie up one developer for a month, pushing up my schedule risk.
 Things could go south, but this might be the safest bet out of the ones available.</p>

             </div>